Hormones and performance

 BELOW 8 NMOL/L

-Testosterone deficiency is likely and treatment is usually indicated.
-If below 5.2 nmol/L with low LH/FSH or raised prolactin, pituitary MRI is recommended to rule out a tumour.
+Deficiency is likely and treatment is usually offered.
+If below 5.2 nmol/L with low LH/FSH or raised prolactin, a pituitary MRI is advised to rule out a tumour.

-The grey zone is where most men who “feel low T” will land — and where most GPs will say “it's normal.”
-Understanding this clinical framework lets you have an informed conversation with your doctor rather than accepting a dismissive “it's fine.”
-If your own result landed here, our guide to borderline testosterone results walks through the exact steps to confirm it.
+The grey zone is where most men who feel low T land, and where most GPs call it normal.
+If your result landed here, our guide to borderline testosterone results shows how to confirm it.

 6. At what testosterone level do symptoms appear?

-Symptoms don't suddenly appear at a single threshold.
-They emerge progressively as levels fall.
-Based on clinical data cited in the BSSM 2023 review:
+Symptoms do not switch on at one number.
+They build as levels fall.
+This maps clinical data cited in the BSSM 2023 review:

 | TOTAL T | COMMON SYMPTOMS |